 Online Teaching Course

-The fall cohort for the Online Teaching Course will begin the week of September 15th.
+The fall cohort for the Online Teaching Course is underway and the spring 2015 cohort will begin in early January.
 Before considering registering, please read through the syllabus draft (linked below) and the course description provided here so you have an idea of the time commitment required to successful complete the course.
-You can register online with your LUC email by clicking here.
+If you are not familiar with Sakai, we request that you work through the Sakai training materials provided by ITRS before taking our course.
+Our intent to to provide an overview of best practices for teaching online; we do not cover Sakai basics or course-creation procedures.

 Open to any Loyola faculty member, instructor or adjunct, the eight-unit training course covers the pedagogy and best practices of teaching and learning online.
 The first eight weeks of instruction are done entirely online.
 Unit 9 is a series of online workshops that help faculty select appropriate tools for their online teaching experience.
 Faculty select those workshops that are applicable to their pedagogical and technical needs; two workshops are required for a successful completion of the course.
 Faculty who complete the requirements will receive a letter of completion from the Faculty Center.